dignajar/bludit-plugins/README.md

 - Website:
 - [Download now](https://github.com/dignajar/bludit-plugins/blob/master/dist/rrssb.zip?raw=true)

+### RSS Feed
+This plugin generate a RSS Feed for your site.
 ### Shortcode API
 The Shortcode API is a simple set of functions for creating Bludit shortcodes for use in posts and pages.
 - Author: Fred K., Bludit & Sergey Romanenko